 different DSLR brands have different mounts, but if you used the 1.4mm on a canon, it will definitely fit any canon dslr.

 whether you get a T2i, T3, T3i, etc, there won’t be much difference in image quality—that’s really all about the lens you use. unless you’re a pro you probably won’t notice any functional difference between entry-level DSLRs aside from obvious structural changes. just make sure you get accessories that can handle the full capacity of the camera, like a memory card with a high write speed.
-I shoot with a T2i :)posted over 1 year ago
+I shoot with a T2i :)posted almost 4 years ago

-@tightsandtea… and how important is the auto sensor cleaning as well? the T3 doesnt have it so i don’t know if that’s a big issues or not. to me, what matters is the price of the camera, video capability (nothing extreme) and smooth transition from the Rebel XS. lolllposted over 1 year ago
+@tightsandtea… and how important is the auto sensor cleaning as well? the T3 doesnt have it so i don’t know if that’s a big issues or not. to me, what matters is the price of the camera, video capability (nothing extreme) and smooth transition from the Rebel XS. lolllposted almost 4 years ago

 Your sigma lens will work with a canon if it’s made for canon (ex. sigma for nikon, sigma for canon).
 I have a Canon T1i and I do both photos and video on it.
 It was very inexpensive too.
 The camera body isn’t going to determine how well it shoots at night or indoors, the lens is what determines that.
 The smaller the f.stop the more light you’ll let in.